DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

     where X can be any combination of numbers and/or letters, and the name is no greater than 32 characters long.

-*   A least one member device is provided with for each bonded device definition.
+*   A least one member device is provided with for each bonding device definition.

-*   The operation mode of the bonded device being created is provided.
+*   The operation mode of the bonding device being created is provided.

 The different options are: